evaitl/6780p4/README.md

 # Protocol

 The various name servers need a protocol to talk to one another.
 This is it.
+Here a CH is

-Each CH/BCH will keep track of upstream/downstream ipaddr/port.
+Each CH/BCH will keep track of next/prev ipaddr/port.
 Upstream is closer to the BCH and has lower ranges.

 - query

-Response "rangeLower rangeUpper nextAddr nextPort"
+Response "rangeLower rangeUpper nextAddr nextPort".
+The BCH will always send 0 as rangeUpper.

-- enterdown addr port
+- enterprev nextAddr nport

 Sent to previous CH when entering the ring.
 Response "ok".

-- enterup id addr port
+- enternext id addr port

 Sent to next CH when entering the ring.
 Response is "ok" followed by zero or more number "insert" messages from upstream as a transfer of data. assert id is in the range up the next CH.

-- exitup lowerId lowerAddr lowerPort
+- exitnext lowerId prevAddr prevPort

 Sent to next CH when exiting.
 Response is "ok".
+Next CH range now starts at lowerId.

--exitdown upperAddr upperPort
+- exitprev upperAddr upperPort

 Sent to previous CH when exiting.
 Response is "ok".